nordic-institute/harmony-common/README.md

 Harmony eDelivery Access release notes and additional support material are available in the [Harmony Knowledge Base](https://edelivery.digital/kb).

+The [open-source community of Harmony eDelivery Access](https://edelivery.digital/harmony-edelivery-access-community) is for anyone interested in Harmony.
+It's about learning from others and sharing skills and experiences.
+You are welcome to join the Harmony eDelivery Access Community Slack!

 ## Installation

 The easiest way to install Harmony is to use the installation packages provided by NIIS.
 The installation guides for Access Point and SMP are available here: